Chris Martin

 Lab Description

-Cognitive neuroscience of human memory.
-Our goal is to develop a deeper understanding of the cognitive and neural bases of human memory.
-To this end, we use fMRI, EEG, eye tracking, motion tracking, and cognitive behavioral experiments to measure brain activity and behavioral expressions of long-term memory.
-We also explore how memory relates to other aspects of cognition (e.g., perception, decision making, motor control), how it changes across the lifespan, and how it can be enhanced to promote graceful aging.
-We answer these questions in research conducted with cognitively healthy participants and in individuals with memory disorders.
+The Martin Memory Lab explores the cognitive neuroscience of human memory.
+The lab's goal is to develop a deeper understanding of the cognitive and neural bases of human memory.
+To this end, researchers use fMRI, EEG, eye tracking, motion tracking, and cognitive behavioral experiments to measure brain activity and behavioral expressions of long-term memory.
+They also explores how memory relates to other aspects of cognition (e.g., perception, decision making, motor control), how it changes across the lifespan, and how it can be enhanced to promote graceful aging.
+The lab answers these questions in research conducted with cognitively healthy participants and in individuals with memory disorders.

 Martin, C.B., Hong, B., Newsome, R.N., Savel, K., Meade, M., Xia, A., Honey, C.J. & Barense, M.D.
 (2022).
 A smartphone intervention that enhances real-world memory and promotes differentiation of hippocampal activity in older adults.
 PsyArXiv. https://doi.org/10.31234/osf.io/2fwup